 “It’s totally age-appropriate for our students.
 We try to create a learning environment that fits.”

 The entire Middle School could be wrapped in a bow this year as it celebrates its 30th year of operation.
 Each class has found different ways to recognize the milestone this year – from a special Mass in Saint Augustine Chapel to studying “artifacts” from the 80’s to assembling multimedia to be included in a student-designed time capsule.

-At Austin Prep, middle school is a school within a school optimized for sixth-, seventh-, and eighth-graders and staffed by professionals who are specialists in engaging, motivating, and teaching kids that age.
+At Austin Prep, our private middle school is a school within a school optimized for sixth-, seventh-, and eighth-graders and staffed by professionals who are specialists in engaging, motivating, and teaching kids that age.